Behaviour flows show how your visitors are navigating around your website. You can redesign your website to encourage certain actions based on this.

 We love using Google Analytics to track behaviour flows.
 Not only does it provide valuable analytical data about your website but also gives a clear understanding of behaviour flows through an easy-to-understand user interface design.

-Redesigning with behaviour flow data
+Redesigning using behaviour flow data

 The behaviour flow data above is for a personalised gifts website we designed called Aztec Factory.
 We can see that their visitors are initially landing on the homepage and then navigating to the store page.
 If we look at the flow from the previous month, we saw that this was not the case.
 Their visitors were initially landing on the homepage and then navigating the about page — which obviously didn’t drive many conversions through the store.